imhicihu/Tell-el-Ghaba-digital-assembly/README.md

 * Please, check our [Code of Conduct](https://bitbucket.org/imhicihu/tell-el-ghaba-digital-assembly/src/master/code_of_conduct.md)

+### Disclaimer

+* This repository is for academic purposes only.
+It is intended for educational and research use, and should not be used for any commercial purposes

 ### Legal ###

-* All trademarks are the property of their respective owners.
+* All trademarks are the property of their respective owners